 K2 bought their "Luv" line back with a splash two winters ago then made some tweaks to it for the 2016-17 season.
-The FulLUVit went from 98mm to 95mm underfoot and as far as we could tell there have been some changes to the core materials and more sidewall construction to stiffen it up and provide a tighter turn radius of 14M.
-Its price has also dropped this 17-18 season to $850, down from $900.
-The FulLuvit 95 is a fun ride that is super floaty in the powder, but not super stable on the hard pack.
+The FulLUVit went from 98mm to 95mm underfoot, and there have been some changes to the core materials and more sidewall construction to stiffen it up and provide a tighter turn radius of 14M.
+Its price also dropped significantly; it was a pretty penny when we first skied it in 2016.
+The FulLuvit 95 is a fun ride that is super floaty in the powder, but not very stable on the hard pack.
 It has a tight turn radius that makes it fun to carve snappy turns on groomers and bumps, but if you get it up to high speeds, it gets to flopping and chattering.

 Cons: Expensive, floppy at speed